ElCapitanSponge/media-api/README.md

 # Media Api

-An api for interfacinf with a plex server
+An api for managing a Plex library.

+It allows the addition of movies (Radarr), shows (Sonarr) and display of the Plex libraries.

 ## Configuration